Nishant R.

 Visionary or orchestrator?
 Decode the product manager vs project manager relationship and discover who steers the ship and who charts the course.

-Product and project managers are essential in many organizations but bring different strengths.
+Product and project managers are important in many companies but bring different strengths.
 Product managers lead product strategy and development, matching customer needs with business goals.
 Project managers deliver projects on time, within scope, and on budget.

-Below, we’ll share the key distinctions between product and project management.
-We’ll help you decide when to bring in each role and how they work together.
+Let’s break down the key differences between product and project management.
+We’ll help you know when to bring in each role and how they work together.

 What is a product manager?

-A product manager oversees a product’s lifecycle, from concept to launch.
-They set the product vision, align it with customer needs and business objectives, and work with engineering, design, and marketing teams to guide development and long-term success.
+A product manager oversees a product’s entire lifecycle from concept to launch.
+They set the product vision, align it with customer needs and business objectives and work with engineering, design and marketing teams to guide development and long term success.

-Product managers focus on strategic goals like market fit and user satisfaction, and balance stakeholder priorities.
-They gather customer feedback, monitor industry trends, and collaborate with cross-functional teams to refine the product roadmap.
+Product managers focus on strategic goals like market fit and user satisfaction and balance stakeholder priorities.
+They gather customer feedback, monitor industry trends and work with cross-functional teams to refine the product roadmap.

 Key Responsibilities of a Product Manager